 Housing Action Plan items that address the missing middle

-Click any item to see the full description from the adopted Housing Action Plan.
+Click any item to see the full description from the Housing Action Plan.
 Yield ratings reflect barrier-removal impact relative to implementation complexity.

 For triage: Missing middle items in the HAP are not about large-scale development — they're about replicating the building patterns already present in Portsmouth's most livable neighborhoods.
 The question for each item is whether it gives those patterns a legal pathway, and whether that pathway requires discretionary review or is truly by-right.
 Z-5, Z-9, and Z-22 address use permission.
 Z-4 and Z-8 address enabling conditions.
 P-7 addresses the process.